GEG-ETHZ/PSGeothermieAargau/docs/source/Tutorials/index.rst

 Open WorkFlow Tutorial
 ================

-Below are examples on the postprocessing of heat transport simulations carried out with `SHEMAT-Suite <https://git.rwth-aachen.de/SHEMAT-Suite/SHEMAT-Suite-open/-/wikis/home>`_ on geological models which were generated with GemPy.
-The examples use the POC model built in the gallery of work package 2 :ref:`POC Model generation <sphx_glr_examples_geo_modeling_01_POC_generate-model.py>`.
+Below are examples on the workflow developed in the project PS Aargau.
+The examples are divided in 4 successive steps.
+First, a geological model is created and its gravity signal is calculated at defined locations of hypothetical measuring stations.
+Then, we vary the depth of the graben units and compute a small ensemble of 10 geological models, each with simulated gravity at the specified locations.
+Then we transfer these ensemble to SHEMAT-Suite models for simulating the heat transport in each of the ensemble members.
+Then, we present some postprocessing of heat transport simulations carried out with `SHEMAT-Suite <https://git.rwth-aachen.de/SHEMAT-Suite/SHEMAT-Suite-open/-/wikis/home>`_ on the geological models which were generated with GemPy.
+Finally, in an example we show an approach of conditioning the ensemble using simulated gravity and temeprature and their comparison to the "measured" quantities.